sevagh/freemusicdemixer.com/docs/index.md

 For the demo, I used [a free song by Jaxius Music](https://www.jaxiusmusic.com/file-share/4a94f6cf-a844-4d72-b849-328829fe158f), which you can also download if you don't have any music files handy.

-Here's a demo of 20 seconds of demixed outputs; press the play button and toggle sources to add or remove them from the mix:
+Here's a short demo using the Demucs v4 HT model; press the play button and toggle sources to add or remove them from the mix:
 <div class="demo-container" id="demo-app">
 <button id="playButton">Play now!</button>
 <br>